pingcap/docs/develop/dev-guide-delete-data.md

 | `{batch_size}`   | Control the size of each batch. |
 | `{delete_statement}` | The `DELETE` statement. |

 The preceding example only shows a simple use case of a non-transactional bulk-delete statement.
-For detailed information, see [Non-Transactional DML statements](/non-transactional-dml.md).
+For detailed information, see [Non-transactional DML Statements](/non-transactional-dml.md).

 ### Example of non-transactional bulk-delete